Home > New Puppy > Playtime with Your New Puppy

 New puppies are bundles of energy, so you will want to provide them with productive ways to expend that energy such as going on walks or playing with toys.

-Since puppies are always on the lookout for something fun to play with, playing with dog toys are a great way to help you bond with your puppy, or to distract them while you take a little break.
+Since puppies are always on the lookout for something fun to play with, playing with dog toys is a great way to help you bond with your puppy, or to distract them while you take a little break.

 Here are a few types of toys to consider buying for your puppy to distract them, train them, and just to have fun:

-• Squeaky Toys – Some puppies love to get a reaction from their toys and squeaky toys are perfect for that.
+• Squeak Toys – Some puppies love to get a reaction from their toys and squeak toys are perfect for that.
 If your puppy has a hunting lineage, you may notice there will be a ‘kill’ in the making with this sort of toy.
 Once the toy is ‘killed’ (the squeaker removed) the puppy may lose interest in the toy.
 The constant squeaking may be a bit disturbing since puppies don’t really care what you’re doing when they’re ready to play.
 If puppy is very young, do pay attention as the squeaking device may be small enough to swallow if they should happen to get it out.

 • Chew Toys – Buy hard plastic ‘bones’ and real rawhide, or other bones and toys for puppy to chew on.
 Be sure to limit the amount of time puppy chews on the real rawhide as it is difficult to digest and you want to avoid letting them break off and swallow large chunks.
 A big supply of good chew toys and bones are a necessary investment.
 Buying bones specially made to hold up for a long time will help the budget.